RMadhuni/Facial-analysis/README.md

 **Explanation**

-1.Read the Image: The script loads the image using OpenCV.
+1. Read the Image: The script loads the image using OpenCV.

-2.Initialize FER Detector: The FER() class is used to detect emotions.
+2. Initialize FER Detector: The FER() class is used to detect emotions.

-3.Detect Emotions: The detect_emotions() method returns a list of detected faces and their associated emotions.
+3. Detect Emotions: The detect_emotions() method returns a list of detected faces and their associated emotions.

-4.Extract Bounding Box: The coordinates for the detected face are retrieved.
+4. Extract Bounding Box: The coordinates for the detected face are retrieved.

-5.Get the Top Emotion: The top_emotion() function finds the most prominent emotion in the image.
+5. Get the Top Emotion: The top_emotion() function finds the most prominent emotion in the image.

-6.Draw Bounding Box: A green rectangle is drawn around the detected face.
+6. Draw Bounding Box: A green rectangle is drawn around the detected face.

-7.Display Emotion Label: The detected emotion and confidence score are displayed on the image.
+7. Display Emotion Label: The detected emotion and confidence score are displayed on the image.

-8.Show the Image: The modified image is displayed using Matplotlib.
+8. Show the Image: The modified image is displayed using Matplotlib.

 **Output**